jtchang/MPFI_IC/docs/cookbook.rst

 .. admonition:: Exercise

     Find and open the tif file of cell masks generated from the ROIs you selected in ImageJ.
 Compare them to the ROIs you selected in ImageJ.
+You may need to alter the look up table (LUT) in order to see the ROI.
+In ImageJ this can be done by going to *Image>Adjust>Brightness/Contrast*.

 Data Loading/Extraction
 =======================